roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 * You are a full-time employee of the company.
 * You have held your current position for more than 90 days.
 * Your job performance is considered to be in good standing.
-* The total bonus pool will **not** exceed 40% of Road Warrior Creative's estimated post-tax profits for the year.
-(Calculated every December.)
+* The total bonus pool will **not** exceed 40% of Road Warrior Creative's estimated post-tax profits for the calendar year.
+(Calculated the following March.)

 Bonuses are computed as a percentage of wages or base salary received as of year-end.
-Bonus payments will be made no later than January 31st of the following year.
+Bonus payments will be made no later than April 30th of the following year.
 The payment will be taxed at the flat Internal Revenue Service (IRS) rate, plus applicable state rates for bonus payments.
 In order to incentivize long-term stays with Road Warrior Creative, the following bonus structure will be used:

 Time With Company | % of Wages/Salary
 ------------ | -------------